Jane Relf: Renaissance

-Solo Work and Illusion
+Solo work and Illusion

 In 1971 Jane released a solo single "Without a Song From You" b/w "Make My Time Pass By" and afterwards recorded many songs for use in commercials, including a promotional single "The Fishermen" for Findus Frozen Foods.

 In 1976, Keith Relf was in the process of re-forming the original lineup of Renaissance, including Jane.
 Following Keith's accidental death by electrocution, Jane and the other surviving original members of Renaissance proceeded with the project and formed Illusion, with new members John Knightsbridge and Eddie McNeil, and Jane and McCarty as lead vocalists.
-Illusion recorded two albums, Out Of The Mist and Illusion before dissolving in 1979.
+Illusion recorded two albums, Out Of The Mist and Illusion, before disbanding in 1979.

-Projects Since Illusion
+Projects since Illusion

 Since the dissolution of Illusion, Jane Relf has sung on various Renaissance/Illusion related projects including two albums by McCarty and Cennamo's band Stairway and McCarty's solo album Out Of The Dark.
-In 1990, a collection Illusion demos were released as the album Enchanted Caress, and in 2001, Jane along with the three other original members of Renaissance recorded the album Through The Fire under the name "Renaissance Illusion".
+In 1990, a collection of Illusion demos was released as the album Enchanted Caress, and in 2001, Jane along with the three other original members of Renaissance recorded the album Through The Fire under the name "Renaissance Illusion".